sol/hpack/README.md

 `verbatim` accepts an object or a string (or a list of objects and strings).

+***Disclaimer:*** The content of `verbatim` fields are merged into the generated `.cabal` file as a final step, after Hpack is done with most of its work.
+Before that final step Hpack does not look at any `verbatim` fields.
+Consequently, the content of a `verbatim` field does not affect any other fields that are populated by Hpack.
+As an example, if you use `verbatim` to override `hs-source-dirs`, the overridden information will not be used when Hpack infers `exposed-modules` or `other-modules`.

 #### Objects

 When an object is used: